 Rule 3: Use Varied, High-Quality Descriptions

-Rule 4: Post Through Real Accounts
+Rule 4: Post Through Real, Established Accounts

-Facebook Marketplace vehicle listings should be posted through real, established Facebook accounts — whether personal accounts, a business page, or both.
-Brand new accounts with no history that suddenly start posting 15 cars a day will attract scrutiny.
+Marketplace listings should be posted through real, active Facebook accounts with posting history.
+Brand new accounts that suddenly start posting 15 vehicles a day will attract scrutiny.
+If your sales team is posting on behalf of the dealership, ensure they’re using established profiles that have been in regular use.

 Rule 5: Keep Your Inventory Accurate